axelhahn/flatpress-theme-touch-of-glass/readme.md

   - top menu bar for static widget "menu"
   - left column
   - right column
-- integrated icon set fontawesome 5.8
+- integrated icon set fontawesome 5.8 (using CDNJS)
 - header with search field and links to RSS feeds
 - frontend widgets get an icon in header
 - the selected category filter or archive filter is highligted in the frontend widgets